FriederikeBock/ALICEPCGtutorial/AliPhysicsAndGrid/aliphysics.md

 alias tb='root -l ~/alice/tbrowser.C'
 ```

+Then, you just need to type

+>ali

-Then, you just need to type '_ali_' in the command line and you are in the ALICE software environment.
+in the command line and you are in the ALICE software environment.
+Using

+>alipc

+you can re-build the whole software chain and using

+>alic

+or

+>alirootc

-Using '_alipc_' you can re-build the whole software chain and using '_alic_' or '_alirootc_' you can trigger rebuild of AliPhysics and AliRoot respectively, no matter in which directory you currently are in the shell.
+you can trigger rebuild of AliPhysics and AliRoot respectively, no matter in which directory you currently are in the shell.
-Also, you can easily enter a TBrowser by just typing '_tb_'.
+Also, you can easily enter a TBrowser by just typing
+>tb

+.